 E) Other benefits;

-As a summary, I observe quite a long list of benefits to me!
-Of course, if you have any questions about the daily life in this job, please let me know in the comments below!
+In summary, I observe quite a long list of benefits to me!
+Of course, if you have any questions about the daily life of this job, please let me know in the comments below!

 * * *